lukenovak/cs3500-software-dev-sp21/README.md

-# Ormegland
+# Project Repository for CS3500 Software Development Spring 2021
-SwDev Spring 2021 project repository for nluken and williehank
+SwDev Spring 2021 project repository for Luke Novak and Will Victoria